Miss Understood No. 37 — Your Health, Your Responsibility

 We dissect the data from a recent study out of the United Kingdom to understand why young adults are ill-equipped to tackle the highs and lows that come with growing up.

 Next, it wouldn’t be a show without talking about the petulance of the Kar-Jenners.
 Like, did you know you can have it all and nothing at the same time?
-Kendall Jenner recently reflected on feeling lonely as a teenager during her family’s rise to fame, so we talk about why the rich and famous seem to be miserable despite “having it all”.
+Kendall Jenner recently reflected on feeling lonely as a teenager during her family’s rise to fame, so we talk about why the rich and famous seem to be miserable despite appearing to have it all.

 We also unpack some of the causes of Alzheimer’s disease and offer some ways to prevent it!